caderh/caderh.github.io/_productiveActionsItems/Example2.md

 ---
-layout: default
+layout: post
-title:  "Welcome to Jekyll!"
+title:  "Example 2"
 description: jekyll update
+cat: Food
-image: ../assets/images/our-blog/img-1.jpg
+image: ../assets/images/our-blog/img-2.jpg
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.